cover

 Abstract

-The findings obtained through these research objectives will pave new agendas towards the medium-range economy renaissance, resilient digital ecosystems, and human-centered integrated intelligence.
+This study explores the findings obtained through these research objectives, which will pave new agendas towards the medium-range economy renaissance, resilient digital ecosystems, and human-centered integrated intelligence.
 More in-depth exploration of the goal-specific research objectives awaits the research report.
 The main research gap and questions – and concomitant research approach, paradigm, and methodologies – framing the subsequent sections of the paper are substantiated by these objectives' delineation from the research questions.
-Practical implications and directions for prospective areas of techno-social innovation studies building upon the findings are outlined to conclude the paper.
-The aims, once accomplished, offer a symbiotic relationship with the research questions that catalyze interest in a domain that has hitherto been largely neglected in Industry 4.0 literature.
-These aims become the guiding lights surmounting the destination of AIoT in being a subversive innovation in developing and deploying discrete, reconfigurable, and near-continuous Industry 4.0 auxiliary open smart manufacturing.
+Practical implications and directions for prospective areas of techno-social innovation studies, building upon the findings, are outlined to conclude the paper.
+The aims, once accomplished, offer a symbiotic relationship with the research questions that catalyze interest in a domain that has hitherto been neglected mainly in Industry 4.0 literature.
+These aims become the guiding lights surmounting the destination of AIoT as a subversive innovation in developing and deploying discrete, reconfigurable, and near-continuous Industry 4.0 auxiliary open smart manufacturing.

-Password Authentication Using Modify Multi-Connect Architecture Associative Memory Hussein, Rusul; Inaam Salman Aboud; Rasha Majid Hassoon
+Password Authentication Using Modify Multi-Connect Architecture Associative Memory Rusul Hussein Hasan; Inaam Salman Aboud; Rasha Majid Hassoon

 Publisher : Universitas Negeri Surabaya or The State University of Surabaya